ridashafqaat/Student-Result-Summary./README.md

 # Student-Result-Summary.
-This is a student school/college result summary.
+This is a student school/college result summary........